Southern Indiana plays Southern Illinois on 3-game win streak - WTOP News

 Carbondale, Illinois; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Southern Indiana will attempt to prolong its three-game win streak with a victory against Southern Illinois.
+BOTTOM LINE: Southern Indiana will look to keep its three-game win streak alive when the Screaming Eagles take on Southern Illinois.

 The Salukis have gone 2-1 in home games.
-Southern Illinois is ninth in the MVC scoring 74.8 points while shooting 45.0% from the field.
+Southern Illinois is the MVC leader with 36.4 rebounds per game led by Jarrett Hensley averaging 6.6.

 The Screaming Eagles have gone 1-3 away from home.
-Southern Indiana is 1-1 in one-possession games.
+Southern Indiana ranks fourth in the OVC scoring 35.0 points per game in the paint led by Stephen Olowoniyi averaging 16.0.

-Southern Illinois’ average of 6.0 made 3-pointers per game is 1.6 fewer made shots on average than the 7.6 per game Southern Indiana gives up.
-Southern Indiana averages 79.8 points per game, 4.8 more than the 75.0 Southern Illinois allows to opponents.
+Southern Illinois scores 74.8 points per game, 0.2 fewer points than the 75.0 Southern Indiana gives up.
+Southern Indiana averages 8.1 made 3-pointers per game this season, 0.6 fewer makes per game than Southern Illinois allows.

-TOP PERFORMERS: Kennard Davis is scoring 15.2 points per game and averaging 4.7 rebounds for the Salukis.
+TOP PERFORMERS: Kennard Davis is shooting 34.1% from beyond the arc with 1.7 made 3-pointers per game for the Salukis, while averaging 15.2 points and 2.4 steals.

-Jayland Randall is shooting 49.5% and averaging 16.3 points for the Screaming Eagles.
+Jayland Randall is averaging 16.3 points and 1.6 steals for the Screaming Eagles.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.